nfordhk/100-days-of-code/log.md

 **Today's Progress**: Reviewed Developer Tools 2.

 **Thoughts**: Developer Tools 2 blew me away!
 Having access to such a utility must really make development much more enjoyable.
 I can’t wait to try some of these out.

+### Day 55: October 2nd, Wednesday (OVER HALF WAY TO 100 DAYS!) –

+**Today's Progress**: Finished all the readings for Fundamentals Part 3 and started on the practice functions.

+**Thoughts**: Eh, a bit disappointed I took such a long break here.
+However, as soon as I sat back down, I was eager to get moving again!
+I’m struggling a bit when the practice section.
+I might return to my old style of notes.
+The capitalize practice problem is interesting and currently giving me a run for my money.